Tuesday, July 30Learn More

 Radiologic Technology Graduates Are Prepared

 to pass The American Registry of Radiologic Technologists® exam and become licensed in New York State

 As the Radiologic Technology diploma program progresses, there are learning modules that expose Hunter Business School students to a myriad of opportunities that they may pursue with their new profession.
 This includes a Radiologic Technology course that highlights medical imaging pathways, as well as Radiologic Technology courses in the principles and fundamentals of mammography and cross-sectional anatomy, as seen in magnetic resonance and computed tomography images.
 The focus is primarily on the identification of normal anatomy in two- and three-dimensional planes.

 Comprehensive clinical experiences are offered to supplement these classroom discussions.
 Ethics in the medical imaging profession are also explored.
 Graduates of Hunter Business School’s Radiologic Technology diploma program are eligible to sit for the exam given by The American Registry of Radiologic Technologists® (ARRT).
 This examination satisfies New York State licensing requirements.

 No Associate Degree?

 If you would like to get started in the health care field but don’t have an associate degree, Hunter offers many other program options.
-To determine the best choice that will afford you the greatest chance for rewarding achievement in a profession, explore our website and contact the Admissions department.Hunter Program Descriptions
+To determine the best choice for you, explore our website and contact the Admissions department.Hunter Program Descriptions

 Job Titles for Graduates of the Radiologic Technology Diploma Program